a-shokri/Mini-Java-Compiler/readme.txt

-This package is submitted by Manan Joshi and Ali Shokri as a group.
+Authors: Ali Shokri and Manan Joshi.

 We have implemented the name analyzer part of the Semantic phase of the Compiler.